godfrey-cdc/cryptocom-exchange-api-docs-1/README.md

 - 499 Request rejected due to an input validation error
 - 500 Internal Server Error

 Unless otherwise specified, all responses are a JSON object with the following fields.
-THe user can observe the `code` and `msg` fields for more detailed error information.
+The user can observe the `code` and `msg` fields for more detailed error information.

 ```js
 {